dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 * Select the library from the IntelliSense list.
 Notice the library name is suffixed with the `@` symbol and the latest stable version known to the selected provider.
 * Decide which files to include:
   * Select the **Include all library files** radio button to include all of the library's files.
   * Select the **Choose specific files** radio button to include a subset of the library's files.
-When the radio button is selected, the file selector tree becomes usable.
+When the radio button is selected, the file selector tree is enabled.
 Check the boxes to the left of the file names to download.
-* Specify the project folder, for storing the files, in the **Target Location** text box.
+* Specify the project folder for storing the files in the **Target Location** text box.
 As a recommendation, store each library in a separate folder.

   The suggested **Target Location** folder is based on the location from which the dialog launched: